-As previously mentioned, with a cloud-based platform like ProjectManager, you can access project management tools to schedule resources, balance workloads and reassign tasks.
+As previously mentioned, with an online platform like ProjectManager, you can access project management tools to schedule resources, balance workloads and reassign tasks.
 Know which activities are dedicated to whom, when they’re due and how much they cost.
 Get the visibility you need to accurately track your resources for informed decision-making by signing up for our award-winning project management software.

 Resource leveling will help you solve project roadblocks as they happen.
 With online project management software like ProjectManager, get the tools you need to track your resources effectively from the outset.
 Enjoy our free 30-day trial, where you can access our interactive Gantt chart and get visibility into the workload of your entire team.